 Another negative aspect is the increment of cortisol levels.
 When cortisol levels increase, it is bad news for the synthesis of protein.

 It can also lessen the production of testosterone which helps in muscle recovery.
 CBD is capable of enhancing the quality and duration of sleep one can get.
-CBD has also a relaxing effect on the central nervous system.
+CBD also has a relaxing effect on the central nervous system.

 What’s Responsible for Soreness in the Muscle after a Workout?

 It’s a known fact that you’ll experience soreness and pain after working out.
-So it doesn’t matter if you work out often or not, you will inevitably experience the pain that comes with being fit.
+So it doesn’t matter if you work out often or not; you will inevitably experience the pain that comes with being fit.

 Each time we exercise our muscles, we trigger very small damage to the uncountable amount of small proteins that lead to muscle inflammation.
 This is the reason behind the aches, stiffness, and pain that we feel after exercising.

 Usually, this soreness starts the next day after your exercise.
 It’s referred to as DOMS (Delayed Onset Muscle Soreness).
 It is an integral part of the adjustment process.
-It only occurs when we exert our muscles harder than we usually do or working out in a different way from what we normally do.
+It only occurs when we exert our muscles harder than we usually do or work out in a different way from what we normally do.